Christ-Mind-Teachings/cmi-www/_acq/bookmark.md

 Note that selecting text is limited to one paragraph and making a selection that includes text from multiple paragraphs is not supported.

-See the <a href="#selection-details">Text Selection</a> section below for details on selecting text for bookmarks.
+See the [Text Selection](#selection-details) section below for details on selecting text for bookmarks.

 ### Click Paragraph Number